ARCHITECTURE

 The hulking building, dubbed Dormzilla by the internet, was conceived by 98-year-old billionaire investor and amateur architect Charles Munger, who donated $200 million toward the project with one condition: build it precisely to his blueprints.
 Munger, who developed a similar dorm at the University of Michigan, maintains the small living quarters will coax students out of their rooms and into common areas where organic interactions occur.
 Each room comes equipped with a “screen” window—not unlike those found on Disney Cruises—that allow students to simulate whatever level of natural light they desire.
 “It’s all about the happiness of the students,” he told Architectural Record.
 “We want to keep the suicide rate low.”

 Pretty much everyone except Munger and UCSB administrators spurned Dormzilla, especially after architect Dennis McFadden, who long served as a consultant on the university’s design review committee, resigned and likened it to a “social and psychological experiment.”
 Once it went viral, he received an outpouring of support from his contemporaries.
-“Moshe Sadie emailed me with comments about the horrors of the project and asked what he could do to help,” he told Record.
+“Moshe Safdie emailed me with comments about the horrors of the project and asked what he could do to help,” he told Record.
 The university seems bullish on its construction, and Munger has deflected criticism of the project as people simply put off by his extreme wealth.
-Whether the mega-dorm actually comes to light remains to be seen—university officials say approval of its consutrction could come as early as summer 2023, with constructed slated for completion three years later.
+Whether the mega-dorm actually comes to light remains to be seen—university officials say approval of its construction could come as early as summer 2023, with completion slated for three years later.

 All Stories